Skip to content

 Recorded: July 2023

-If you’re concerned about your mental health or the mental health of someone you care about, speak to your GP.
-They’ll be able to help you access help as quickly as possible.
+If you are concerned about your mental health or the mental health of someone you care about, speak to your GP.
+They will be able to help you access help as quickly as possible.
 Some other organisations can also support you – see Support Organisations below.

 Getting involved with organisations and groups can be really positive.
 You might like to look at some of the ideas in these two sections: